Benidorm Carnival is one of the first biggest events of the year.

 The Carnival is an annual celebration, the date is dictated by when Easter falls, the Parades always take place on the Saturday before Ash Wednesday with the main parades on the Saturday there are 2, a children’s one in the morning around 10.00am and a main adult one in the evening about 8.30.

-At the end of the parade, snacks will be distributed and refreshments to all registered participants.
+At the end of the parade, snacks and soda will be delivered to all participants.

 Some roads will be closed for the processions.